 Does the shot have any health benefits?

-The shot stops or lightens periods, so it can really help women with things like anemia or endometriosis.
-Using the shot now can help protect your uterus from cancer later on in life.
+The shot stops or lightens periods, so it can really help you with things like anemia or endometriosis.
+And using the shot now can help protect your uterus from cancer later in life.
 A couple other little-known tidbits: If you have sickle cell disease, the shot may help you have fewer sickle crises.
-Or if you have grand mal seizures, the shot can decrease the risk of those, too.
+Or if you have grand mal seizures that get worse with your periods, the shot can decrease the risk of those, too.

 Want to learn more?